Posted by : Aahil Shaik Friday, July 8, 2022

 What is Eid Al Adha (Bakrid) & How to Celebrate it

-Eid Al Adha falls on 10th of Dhu Al Hijjah month, This year it falls on 31st July, It is one of the 2 major festivals in Islam, It is also known as festival of sacrifice.
+Eid Al Adha falls on 10th of Dhu Al Hijjah month every year, This year it falls on 9th July in Saudi Arabia, It is one of the 2 major festivals in Islam, It is also known as festival of sacrifice.
 Recommend : Things to do before Eid

 Eid Al Adha marks the willingness of Prophet Ibrahim to sacrifice his son out of faith in Allah.
 Eid Al Adha is subjected to the appearance of the moon, so why it may varies from country to country.
 Related : Completion of Automatic Extension of Exit Re-Entry visas for Expats outside Saudi Arabia